goharbor/harbor-operator/docs/tutorial.md

 Check the prerequisites and install the Harbor operator base on your needs by following the [installation guide](./installation/installation.md).

-Before moving on, make sure the harbor operator is successfully deployed in the Kubenetes cluster.
+Before moving on, make sure the harbor operator is successfully deployed in the Kubernetes cluster.

 ```shell
 ~/harbor-operator$ kubectl get all -n harbor-operator-ns